celinehocquette/bottom_up/README.md

 # bottom_up

-This repository contains the code of the paper *Complete Bottom-Up Predicate Invention in Meta-Interpretive Learning*, Céline Hocquette and Stephen H. Muggleton, IJCAI 2020.
+This repository contains the code of the paper *Complete Bottom-Up Predicate Invention in Meta-Interpretive Learning*, Céline Hocquette and Stephen H. Muggleton, IJCAI 2020 available [here]:https://www.ijcai.org/Proceedings/2020/0320.pdf

 These experiments have been run with SWI-Prolog.